rwagner00/smite_angular_project/README.md

 # Tweaks
-* Convert all instances of private to protected
+* Figure out how to better implement the constructor method.
 * Add Public to all unscoped variables

 # Plan